THE LAURIE OSBORNE ESTATE MEDAL COLLECTION

 Monday, 25 May - Monday, 8 June 2026

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents,
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents,

 Estimate $900 - $1,600